TopBiketoursPortugal/TopBikeToursPortugal/content/pages/bike-hollidays/index.en.md

   **NOTES:** Cycling Holidays with guide available in the following languages: Portugues, Spanish and English.

-   Fold N'Visit - Rent a Bike, Unipessoal Lda is iregistered in Tourism of Portugal with RNAAT number 7/2014.
+  Top Biketours Portugal, Unipessoal Lda is iregistered in Tourism of Portugal with RNAAT number 7/2014.

   The liability insurance and personal accidents insurance are included only in guided Bike tours.
 meta: